-"We believe it's a good public health practice to get

-used needles off

-the streets.
-We

-don't want

-SHARPS Containers are found in public restrooms in Santa Cruz, undreds of used syringes are found by Santa Cruz city staff- and citizens every year along the shore, in garbage cans, in toilets and on floors, and thrown into the river and ocean.
+"We believe it's a good public health practice to get used needles off the streets.
+We don't want anybody to be injured be injured by needles." by needles." undreds of used syringes are found by Santa Cruz city staff- and citizens every year along the shore, in garbage cans, in toilets and on floors, and thrown into the river and ocean.